Raising the Continuous Integration Bar

 It also reduces risks.
 If the build happens to break, it is fairly easy to find the root cause because the changeset is so small.
 Probably also, because we only introduced the failing change just minutes ago.
 We still have enough context to fix the build readily.
 Getting the build back to green within ten minutes becomes attainable.

 If we have to revert a failing commit, that too, will be effortless.
 Because the change is so small, we are not plagued by the sunk cost fallacy.
-Thus, deciding to revert will be straightforward.
+Deciding to revert becomes straightforward.

-Once we commit and push every so often into the remote Mainline, multiple times per hour, it becomes apparent that version control branches, and specifically Feature Branches with Pull Requests, becomes untenable.
+Once we commit and push every so often into the remote Mainline, multiple times per hour, it becomes apparent that version control branches, and specifically Feature Branches with Pull Requests, turns out to be untenable.
 The cognitive overhead is way out of balance compared to the illusive benefits.
-Additionally, Pull Requests will bring all the benefits we built up with the practices that bring Continuous Integration to a blatant halt.
+Additionally, Pull Requests will bring to a blatant halt all the benefits we built up with the practices that bring Continuous Integration.

-Naturally, Commit Frequently creates a gentle design pressure to work in much more, many smaller steps, to keep the code base even more decoupled, to further speed up the build, and lastly to increasingly hide unfinished functionality.
+Inherently, Commit Frequently creates a gentle design pressure to work in many more smaller steps, to keep the code base even more decoupled, to further speed up the build, and lastly to increasingly hide unfinished functionality.
 This creates a virtuous circle resulting in committing all the more frequently.

 To Make all Changes in Small Increments it is vital to Decouple the Codebase.
 When a codebase is too coupled, it becomes tough to adopt incremental software engineering skills.
 Any change will rip apart the application and prevent the application from working all the time.
 We find ourselves not releasing anymore at any time, incurring delays in delivery and an increased opportunity cost.

-Adopting Ports and Adapters together with Simple Design and intentional code duplication (through Expand-Contract) helps to decouple the codebase.
+Adopting Ports and Adapters together with the four rules of Simple Design, intentional code duplication (with Expand-Contract), the Unix philosophy and Dependency Inversion Principle helps to decouple the codebase.
 Interestingly, these patterns not only amplify quality and improve maintainability, they also optimise the required engineering time for new functionality.
-It becomes cheaper to introduce changes.
+It proves to be cheaper to introduce changes.

 Inherently, when a code base is decoupled, we can Commit More Frequently.